OperationCode/front-end/CONTRIBUTING.md

 ### Installing Dependencies

 VERY IMPORTANT: Required versions of tools used within the repo are described [here](https://github.com/OperationCode/front-end#quick-start).
-We do not use `npm`.
+We use `pnpm` as our package manager.

 _You can check to see your versions like so:_

 - Run `node -v`.
 You can download the latest LTS release of node at [nodejs.org](https://nodejs.org) or you can use [nvm](https://github.com/creationix/nvm) to be able to switch between node versions easily for many projects.
 If you use Windows, you will need to use [nvm-windows](https://github.com/coreybutler/nvm-windows) instead.
-- Run `npm -v`.
-If you need to install or upgrade npm, run `npm install -g npm`
-- Run `yarn --version`.
-If you need to install yarn, run `npm install --global yarn`.
+- Run `pnpm --version`.
+If you need to install pnpm, run `npm install -g pnpm` or `corepack enable` (Node.js 16.13+).
-- Once you have all the required tooling, you should be able to run `yarn` at the root level of your forked repo.
-You should see a bunch of emojis and progress bars - that is how you will know it is working!
+- Once you have all the required tooling, you should be able to run `pnpm install` at the root level of your forked repo.
+You should see progress indicators showing installation progress!

 ### Run The Development Server

-Now that you've installed your dependencies and your new branch in your fork, you can launch the "dev server" with `yarn dev`.
+Now that you've installed your dependencies and your new branch in your fork, you can launch the "dev server" with `pnpm dev`.

-**Note:** The dev server should be running on http://localhost:3000/ shortly after you run `yarn dev`
+**Note:** The dev server should be running on http://localhost:3000/ shortly after you run `pnpm dev`

 <center>⚠️ Warning ⚠️ </center>
 <aside>Unfortunately, you may need to refresh a page on navigation in development to have all styles be applied.
 This is the result of a bug within NextCSS plugin.
 It's being worked on!</aside>